Highlights for selegiline

 How to Use selegiline

 Take this medicine by mouth in the morning.
 Follow the directions on the prescription label.
 Do not push the tablet through the foil backing.
 Peel back the foil with dry hands, gently remove the tablet, and immediately place the tablet on your tongue.
 It will dissolve in seconds.
 Do not swallow it.
 Wait about 5 minutes after taking your medicine before ingesting any food or liquid.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on the advice of your doctor or health care professional.\n\nTalk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Use within 3 months of opening the pouch and immediately after opening individual blister.
 Throw away any unused medicine after the expiration date.

-Last Updated: January 16, 2012
+Last Updated: July 16, 2012